jagarabari2-hub/PasswordGenerator-/README.md

 ---

-## ðŸš€ Getting Started
+## 🚀 Getting Started

 ### Option 1: Open Directly

-Download and open `password-generator.html` in any modern browser â€” no setup required.
+Download and open `password-generator.html` in any modern browser — no setup required.

 ### Option 2: Clone and Run